A Christian counselor’s look at 4 practical, biblical things Christian moms can do to control depression and sadness.

 God does not want you to go through life alone.

-But whomever it is that God puts in front of you, reach out!
-Seek relationship with other people.
-This is really helpful for getting outside of your own box of despair and building hope and encouragement into your daily life.
+Relationships are helpful for getting outside of your own box of despair and building hope and encouragement into your daily life.

 Listen to Episode #131